-Operating expenses, exclusive of depreciation and amortization, were \$542.6 million for the year ended December 31, 2022, an increase of \$81.1 million, or 17.6%, as compared to the same period in 2021.
+Operating expenses, exclusive of depreciation and amortization, were \$539.0 million for the year ended December 31, 2022, an increase of \$77.6 million, or 16.8%, as compared to the same period in 2021.
 In 2020, the Airport implemented several cost saving measures as a result of COVID-19 including a hiring freeze, reductions in contractual services and suspension of nonessential procurements and contracts which carried forward into 2021.
 Starting in mid to late 2021, the Airport lifted the hiring freeze, increased the use of contractual services and purchased additional supplies to support continued passenger growth.

 Personnel costs increased \$6.8 million, or 3.8%, primarily due to a 3.0% merit increase effective January 1, 2022, coupled with a 1.0% increase in employer contributions to the Denver Employees' Retirement Plan (DERP).
-Offsetting this increase was \$10.3 million decrease to pension expense associated with GASB Statement No. 68, Accounting and Financial Reporting for Pensions (GASB 68) and GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB 75).
-For additional information, see notes 17 and 18 to the financial statements.
+Offsetting this increase was \$10.3 million decrease to pension expense associated with GASB 68 and GASB 75.
+For additional information, see notes 16 and 17 to the financial statements.

-Contractual services increased by \$33.6 million, or 15.8%, primarily due to increases in services associated with continued passenger growth.
+Contractual services increased by \$30.1 million, or 14.1%, primarily due to increases in services associated with continued passenger growth.
 Some of the operating services levels reduced during 2020 were carried forwarded into 2021.